dpa99c/cordova-diagnostic-plugin-example/README.md

 For example, to run on the Android platform, execute the following commands from the project root:

-- Install the platform into the project: `$ cordova platform add android`
+- Install the API 23 platform into the project: `$ cordova platform add android@5`
 - Build and run the project: `$ cordova run android`

 ## Testing Android runtime permissions

 If you want to test out Android runtime permissions, you need to run the example app on a device/emulator the app is running on has Android 6.0.

-Also, the app must be built using API 23 or higher.
-For Cordova, this means using the Cordova Android platform [version 5.0.0](https://github.com/apache/cordova-android/tree/5.0.x) or above:

-    $ cordova platform add android@5.0.0

-If the app is built with version 4.x or below (API 22 or below), runtime permissions do not apply - all permissions are granted at installation time.
+Note: If the app is run on Android 5.1 (API 22)  or below, runtime permissions do not apply - all permissions are granted at installation time.

 # Pre-built app
 If you're unable to build the project or just want to try it out, here is the project as a pre-built app installer: